Qudexy XR®Topamax®Trokendi XR®

 Topiramate may cause osteoporosis (a condition in which bones can break more easily) in adults and rickets (abnormal, curved bone growth) in children.
 Topiramate may also slow the growth of children and may decrease the final height that children reach.
 Talk to your doctor about the risks of taking topiramate.

 Topiramate may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
-Tablets should be stored at room temperature and away from excess heat and moisture (not in the bathroom).
-Sprinkle capsules should be stored at or below 77 °F (25 °C).
-Never store broken tablets or mixtures of sprinkles and soft food.
+Tablets and extended-release capsules should be stored at room temperature and away from excess heat and moisture (not in the bathroom).
+Sprinkle capsules should be stored at or below 77°F (25°C).
+Never store broken tablets, capsules, or mixtures of sprinkles and soft food.
 These should be used right away or discarded.
 Throw away any medication that is outdated or no longer needed.
 Talk to your pharmacist about the proper disposal of your medication.

 In case of overdose, call your local poison control center at 1-800-222-1222.
 If the victim has collapsed or is not breathing, call local emergency services at 911.

 Symptoms of overdose may include the following: seizuresdrowsinessspeech problemsblurred visiondouble visiontrouble thinkingtirednessloss of coordinationloss of consciousnessdizzinessstomach painvomitingagitationdepressionloss of appetitepounding or irregular heartbeatfast, shallow breathing

 Keep all appointments with your doctor and the laboratory.
 Your doctor will order certain lab tests to check your body's response to topiramate.

 Do not let anyone else take your medication.
 Ask your pharmacist any questions you have about refilling your prescription.